Amazon Marketplace

 B2C describes business transactions between companies and consumers (retail sales).
 Amazon is primarily a B2C platform where sellers sell products directly to end customers.
 B2C sales have faster turnover but smaller order sizes than B2B.

-Open term pageBA
+Open glossary pageBA

 Brand Analytics